keboola/component-generic/README.md

 #### concat

-Concatenate an array of strings.
+Concatenates an array of strings into a single value.

-The function takes an array of strings to concatenate as an argument
+The function accepts an array of strings as its argument and concatenates them into one.

-**Example**
+**Example:**

 ```json
 {